prahladyeri/prahladyeri.github.io/_posts/2022-10-12-php-mysql-multi-queries.md

 ---
 layout: post
-title: 'How to Execute Multiple Queries in MySQL Using CodeIgniter'
+title: 'How to execute multiple queries in MySQL using CodeIgniter'
 tags: php codeigniter mysql sql
 ---